 On Jan.
-7, Womble Bond Dickinson attorneys Kevin Hall, Heath Misley and Claire Rauscher led the National Business Institute Pro Bono & DEI Webinar.
+7, Womble Bond Dickinson attorneys Kevin Hall and Claire Rauscher, along with former firm attorney Heath Misley, led the National Business Institute Pro Bono & DEI Webinar.
 During the one-hour webinar, the trio discussed their own pro bono projects that helped clients achieve DEI goals.
 They also shared advice, based on their experiences, to help other attorneys to successfully incorporate diversity, equality and inclusion goals in their pro bono work.

 Kevin Hall: Breaking Down Barriers for LGBTQ Students

 Hall, the Managing Partner of Womble Bond Dickinson’s Columbia, SC office, has focused a great deal of attention on removing so-called “No Promo Homo” laws from the books.

 These laws, which date back to the late 1980s and early 1990s, prohibit teachers, counselors and other public school employees from discussing same-sex relationships with students.
 The effect of these laws is to make LGBTQ students feel confused and alone at a time when they need the guidance of trusted adults.